dirk/hummingbird/README.md

 npm install
 # We're actively transitioning to TypeScript, so right now you'll need to
 # call the `compile` or `watch` tasks to compile the sources to JavaScript.
-npm install -g jake
+# nb.
+We use a custom invocation script for Jake that exposes the V8
+#     garbage collector.
-jake # Default task, calls ts:compile
+./jake # Default task, calls ts:compile
 # Run the command-line tool with no arguments to see the options
 bin/hb
 # To see the parsed and type-checked AST of a file